rachitpatel019/ToDoList/README.md

 npm run web      # For Web

 ## Contributing
-While this project is not actively developed and maintained by the authors, feel free to submit issues or pull requests.
+This project is not actively developed and maintained by the authors.

 ## License
 This project is NOT licensed.